MG-RAST/AWE/docs/README.md

 ### setup the local service
 `docker-compose up`

-Don't forget to later `docker-compose down` and do not forget, by default this configuration does not store data persistently.
+Don't forget to later `docker-compose down` and do not forget, by default this demo configuration does not store data persistently.

 ### Submit a job for simple workflow